Roll Forming Fabrication Services

-Roll forming can be used for the production of everything from decorative metal moldings and guard rails to massive construction projects, like high-speed rail and 5G cell phone towers.
+Roll forming can be used for the production of everything from decorative metal moldings and guard rails to construction projects, like street light poles and 5G cell phone towers.
 Every step requires precision and finesse, and our metal parts manufacturing experts utilize innovative roll forming technology to offer each client the excellence they expect from us.

 Roll Forming Techniques

 A single production line can complete the roll forming process with one of two techniques, each of which has advantages and disadvantages.

 The precut roll forming method means we cut the selected metal material before entering the roll forming machine.
 It offers the capability for low-volume production.

 Post-Cut Roll Forming

 With post-cut roll forming, the rolling machine first shapes the metal before cutting it by width or length.
 Since the parts are already in the final form, it is easier to produce the final components.
 This means post-cut roll forming results in a higher production rate, reduced end flare, and better results for high-strength steels.

 As a trusted partner in the supply chain of the automotive and industrial markets worldwide, The Federal Group USA focuses on highly customizable manufacturing solutions, quality materials, and uncompromising precision.
 Materials that are commonly used in our roll forming processes include mild steel, medium carbon steel, plus high carbon alloy steel.
 We additionally form non-ferrous metals such as stainless steel, aluminum, perforated metals, brass, bronze, and copper.